jellyfin/jellyfin.org/docs/general/installation/_container-podman.md

 The `--userns keep-id` flag ensures that current user's id is mapped to the non-root user's id inside the container.
 This ensures that the permissions for directories bind-mounted inside the container are mapped correctly between the user running Podman and the user running Jellyfin inside the container.

 Keep in mind that the `--label "io.containers.autoupdate=image"` flag will allow the container to be automatically updated via `podman auto-update`.
+If using this option, remember that a [backup](https://jellyfin.org/docs/general/administration/backup-and-restore) will be required to restore a previous version.

 The `z` (shared volume) or `Z` (private volume) volume option and `relabel=shared` or `relabel=private` mount option tell Podman to relabel files inside the volumes as appropriate, for systems running SELinux.